jimmygle/jimmygle.github.io/_drafts/posts/this-too-shall-pass.md

 ---
 layout: post
 title: "\"This too shall pass\""
-subtitle: A new attitude toward my namesake.
+subtitle: A new attitude for my namesake website.
 category: reflection
 permalink: /this-too-shall-pass/
 ---